markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

     ```

 1. Tap __Run__ again
-1. Tap to download and review the generated rendition.
-Note its' dimensions and how the contrast and brightness have been increased in comparison to the default rendition.
+1. Tap the rendition preview to download and review the generated rendition.
+Note its dimensions and how the contrast and brightness have been changed in comparison to the default rendition.

     ![Parameterized PNG rendition](./assets/worker/parameterized-rendition.png)

-1. Upload other images as Source images, and try running the worker against them with different parameters!
+1. Upload other images to the __Source file__ dropdown, and try running the worker against them with different parameters!

 ## Troubleshooting